alonitac/LinuxProject/README.md

 Examples could be something like "initial solution" or "linux project solution - work in progress" or "linux project - final solution!".
 Feel free to fix your code and commit the changes again and again.
 You can commit as much as you want.

-Then [push](https://www.jetbrains.com/help/pycharm/commit-and-push-changes.html#push) your solution to GitHub.
+Then, [push](https://www.jetbrains.com/help/pycharm/commit-and-push-changes.html#push) your solution to GitHub.
 Bravo! you've submitted your solution!

 Your solution has to pass an automated tests.